serverlessworkflow/specification/specification.md

 The callback event payload is merged with the Callback state data and can be filtered via the "eventDataFilter" definition.

-The Callback state `timeout` property defines a time period from the action execution until the callback event should be received.

 If the defined callback event has not been received during this time period, the state should transition to the next state or end workflow execution if it is an end state.

+The `timeouts` property defines state specific timeout settings.
+Callback states can define the `stateExecTimeout`, `actionExecTimeout`, and `eventTimeout` properties.
+For more information on workflow timeouts reference the [Workflow Timeouts](#Workflow-Timeouts) section.

 #### Start Definition